 Tidal wave: A tidal wave is a huge wave that is caused by the gravitational interactions between the moon, sun, and earth.
 The terms ‘tsunami’ and ‘tidal wave’ are oftentimes used interchangeably but they shouldn’t be.
 One is caused by gravitational forces, while the other is caused by an underwater or coastal displacement of the Earth.

 Tsunami warning: A tsunami warning is an escalated version of an advisory.
-This means that a tsunami is definitely expected in a specific area.
+This official warning means that a tsunami is definitely expected in a specific area.
 Evacuations must occur immediately.
 Stay away from the beach and low-lying areas.
-A warning may last for hours after the initial tsunami waves have made landfall, so don’t return home until authorities say it’s safe to do so.
+A warning may last for hours after the initial tsunami waves have made landfall, so don’t return home until local authorities say it’s safe to do so.

 Current tsunami map